This recipe for Warm Beet Salad with Bacon and Goat Cheese is so easy to make, and soul-satisfying. This salad uses all the parts, tops, and bottoms.

-I love beets and have them growing in my garden almost year round.
-This Warm Beet Salad with Bacon and Goat Cheese is one I especially enjoy in the winter time because it's so, warm and earthy.
+I love beets and have them growing in my garden almost year-round.
+This Warm Beet Salad with Bacon and Goat Cheese is one I especially enjoy in the wintertime because it's so, warm and earthy.
 I also love that this recipe uses all of the beet, tops, and bottoms.

 When working with beets it's best to use a paper towel to remove the skin, or your fingers will be pink (well, that's when you are working with red beets, yellow beets do not have the same issues).
-The pink will usually wash off after a couple of times washing with soap and water; but sometimes the color doesn't come off as easily as other times.
-My fresh beets from the garden seem to fade quicker then those I get at the store.
+The pink will usually wash off after a couple of times washing with soap and water, but sometimes the color doesn't come off as easily as other times.
+My fresh beets from the garden seem to fade quicker than those I get at the store.
 Not sure why.
 Perhaps age?

 - Remove the tops from the beets.
 Wrap the beets in foil and place on a rimmed cookie sheet; place in oven and roast for 25 - 30 minutes, or until they are tender.
 Open package, allow to cool slightly.
 When cool enough to handle, remove the skins by rubbing them with a paper towel (try to not get the juice on your fingers unless you like the color pink).
-Cut into halves and then into bite sized wedges, about 6 wedges per half.
+Cut into halves and then into bite-sized wedges, about 6 wedges per half.

-While the beets are cooling; cook the bacon in a skillet until just beginning to brown, but not crisp.
+- While the beets are cooling; cook the bacon in a skillet until just beginning to brown, but not crisp.
 Add the olive oil along with the tender stems and saute 2 to 3 minutes, then add the tops and saute until tender, about 7 - 10 minutes.
 Add the beet wedges, salt, pepper and the balsamic.
 Toss well to coat.
-Serve warm with goat cheese crumbled over, if desired.
+Serve warm with goat cheese crumbled over if desired.